7 Tips for Cutting Down Your AWS Kubernetes Bill

 In this model, you commit to a specific amount of computing power for one or three years.
-When your requirements change, you’ll be forced to commit to even more or end up with wasted capacity.
+You’ll be forced to commit to even more when your requirements change or end up with wasted capacity.

 2. Decipher Your Cloud Bill